faramarzmunshi/d2l-nlp/NLP/Introduction.md

 NLP is the sum of the two aforementioned parts: NLU and NLG.
 It is quite common to confuse specific terms in this fast-moving field of Machine Learning and Artificial Intelligence.
 The above is the same case where the three words are interchanged as pleased.

-If I need to say it in a mathematical way it could be said as the combination of NLU and NLG will result in an NLP engine that works.
+NLP could be referred to as the combination of NLU and NLG will result in an NLP engine that works.
 NLU is the understanding the meaning of what the user or the input which is given means.
 That is nothing but the understanding of the text given and classifying it into proper intents.

 Let us take an example here: “Can I play cricket today” What would the NLP model actually do?
 Here the user intention is playing cricket but however, there are many possibilities that should be taken into account.
 One of the dependency would be “Checking the weather outside”.

 If it is raining outside since cricket is an outdoor game we cannot recommend playing right?
 As you can see we need to get it into structured data here so what do we do?
 We make use of intent and entities.

 **Intents**:
-Intents are nothing but verbs(activities that the user needs to do).
+Intents are nothing but verbs (activities that the user needs to do).
 If we want to capture a request, or perform an action, use an intent.
-In the example play is the intent.
+In the example "play" is the intent.
 **Entities**:
 Entities are the nouns or the content for the action that needs to be performed.
 In this case, cricket is a noun.
-It is possible to have multiple intents(like checking the weather, checking ground available, checking friends availability) for a single entity playing and also multiple entities for intent and multiple intents for multiple entities.
+It is possible to have multiple intents (like checking the weather, checking ground available, checking friends availability) for a single entity playing and also multiple entities for intent and multiple intents for multiple entities.
+This again arises the issue of ambiguity.

-And also the intents and entity change based on the previous chats.
+Additionally, the intents and entities can change based on the previous chats.

 Let's take a simple example of a user and a chatbot conversing about playing cricket: